ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 # Why should devs care?

-- DevOps
+- Devs know their apps
+  - What services their apps need
--
+- Con: More work shifted-left

 ---

 # What's different about IaC code?

-- Different type of application
-  - Like everything else: Web UI, Backend Server, Embedded, Video Game, IaC
+- Web UI, Backend Server, Embedded, Video Game, etc
+  - New Type: IaC
 - Still code
   - YAML, JSON, Custom DSL, or Your Choice of Language
+- LIke a script

 ---